Updated March 18, 2026

 €1,000–€6,000

-Jumping or climbing between hotel balconies carries zero tolerance.
-Fines of €1,000-€6,000 plus immediate hotel eviction.
-Several tourists die every year from balconing in the Balearic Islands.
+Jumping or climbing between hotel balconies, diving from balconies into pools, or any reckless balcony behaviour carries zero tolerance in the Balearic Islands.
+Fines of €1,000-€6,000 are issued immediately, plus you are evicted from your hotel on the spot.
+Several tourists die every year from balconing in the Balearic Islands — this is not a joke, it is lethal.

 How to avoid